Call us today: (800) 716-7608

 Determining Freight Class To Find Freight Cost

 Freight costs vary depending on freight class.
 Your freight class is determined by its National Motor Freight Classification (NMFC) number.
 It is determined based on various factors, including ease of handling, value, weight, length, height, density, and liability.
 Your freight class to calculate the shipping cost to get the most accurate freight cost estimate.
 There are 18 different freight classes.
-The lowest class is Class 50, and the highest is class 500.
+The lowest class is Class 50, and the highest is Class 500.
 Freight classes are influenced by the load’s density, storability, handling, and liability.
 The higher the freight class, the more expensive the shipping cost.
-It is common for a Class 100 item to cost half the price to ship as a class 200 item.
+It is common for a Class 100 item to cost half the price to ship as a Class 200 item.

 Need to know your freight class?
 Use our handy freight density calculator to provide a number based on the dimensions and weight of your packaged freight.